Skip to content

 • Completion of a physical exam within 1 year prior to program matriculation, including signature from the provider verifying the student meets program technical standards

-• Meets immunization and health screenings based on current CDC recommendations for health professionals and state specific mandates
+• Proof of immunization based on current CDC recommendations for health professionals

 • Proof of TB Test within the past year (positive results will require the student to receive a chest x-ray and further evaluation)